Code-Institute-Submissions/globeconnections/README.md

 ### Strategy:

+- My aim was to make the website easy to navigate, self-explanatory, visually appealing and provide a smooth shopping experience to users from all walks of life.

+### Structure:

 - The search functions provided in my website allow the site navigator to gain access to various services provided by the company to meet their individual requirements.

 - I have provided users with access to information about the following resources via the Google Maps APIs, close to their chosen destination: